 Results for Firm Daily Capacity, Firm Within-Day Capacity, Commercial Reverse Daily Capacity and Interruptible Daily Capacity auctions, shall be published no later than thirty (30) minutes after the closing of auction.

-Day of delivering of Notification on Contracting the Capacity Product to the User through Capacity Booking Platform is the day in which requested volume and type of the Capacity Product for the transport on the requested Entry Point or Exit Point is considered contracted (“Contracted Capacity”).
+Day of delivering of Notification on Contracting the Standard Capacity Product to the User through Capacity Booking Platform is the day in which requested volume and type of the Standard Capacity Product for the transport on the requested Entry Point or Exit Point is considered contracted (“Contracted Capacity”).

-As from the day of delivery of Notification on Contracting the Capacity Product to the User through Capacity Booking Platform, the Transporter becomes obliged to enable the provision of the Gas Transmission Service to the User in the Contracted Capacity starting from the Gas Day which is determined as the start of the gas transmission in the Notification on Contracting the Capacity Product, from which Gas Day User is entitled to deliver Gas for transport at the Contracted Entry Point or to take over Gas at the Contracted Exit Point in the Contracted Capacity.
+As from the day of delivery of Notification on Contracting the Standard Capacity Product to the User through Capacity Booking Platform, the Transporter becomes obliged to enable the provision of the Gas Transmission Service to the User in the Contracted Capacity starting from the Gas Day which is determined as the start of the gas transmission in the Notification on Contracting the Standard Capacity Product, from which Gas Day User is entitled to deliver Gas for transport at the Contracted Entry Point or to take over Gas at the Contracted Exit Point in the Contracted Capacity.

 As from the day of delivery of notification from the Article 7.7.1 of this Network Code through Capacity Booking Platform, such notification becomes integral part of the Short-Term GTA as its annex, without obligation to be signed by Transporter and User, whereby notification shall be applicable at latest from the Gas Day in which User is entitled to deliver Gas for transport.

-SURRENDER of the contracted capacity
+CONGESTION MANAGEMENT PROCEDURES

 General

+For the purpose of congestion management the Transporter offer for contracting the Interruptible Capacity in accordance with the Article 7.1.3 of this Network Code, enables secondary trade with capacities in accordance with the Article 10 of this Network Code, applies Firm Day-Ahead “Use It or Lose It” mechanism in accordance with the Article 12.7 of this Network Code when AERS renders the act thereof in accordance with the Article 17 of the regulation governing network codes for the procedure of congestion management and publication of data and technical information for the access to the natural gas transmission system, applies Long-Term “Use It or Lose It” mechanism in accordance with the Article 8.5 of this Network Code when AERS renders the act thereof in accordance with the Article 25 of the regulation governing network codes for the procedure of congestion management and publication of data and technical information for the access to the natural gas transmission system, as well as Surrender in accordance with the Article 8.2 of this Network Code.

+Surrender of the Contracted Capacity - General

-Pursuant to Item 16 Paragraph 2 Point 2) of the Final Exemption Act, the User may request to Surrender to the Transporter part of or all Contracted Capacity which User does not intend to use so that the Transporter may offer it on auctions in line with the Article 7 of this Network Code and contract it with the other User in case of contractual congestion.
+The User is entitled to request to Surrender to the Transporter part of or all Contracted Capacity which User does not intend to use so that the Transporter may offer it on auctions in line with the Article 7 of this Network Code and contract it with the other User in case of contractual congestion.

-User is entitled to request Surrender of Firm Capacity in duration that corresponds to Firm Yearly Capacity, Firm Quarterly Capacity or Firm Monthly Capacity and Commercial Reverse Capacity in duration that corresponds to Commercial Reverse Quarterly Capacity or Commercial Reverse Monthly Capacity.
+User is entitled to request Surrender of its contracted Firm Capacity in duration that allows the Transporter to offer such Surrendered capacity at the auction as Firm Yearly Capacity, Firm Quarterly Capacity or Firm Monthly Capacity.
+User is entitled to request Surrender of its contracted Commercial Reverse Capacity in duration which allows the Transporter to offer such surrendered capacity at the auction as Commercial Reverse Yearly Capacity, Commercial Reverse Quarterly Capacity or Commercial Reverse Monthly Capacity.

 A User may request Surrender of Firm Capacity corresponding to Firm Yearly Capacity only for the next Gas Year which is offered at auction.